-Call PEC at 888-554-4732 before installing a generator.
+Before you install a generator, please call us at 888-554-4732.
 Visit our generator safety page for more tips.

 What is a supplier outage?

-The electricity PEC distributes to members is purchased from wholesale power providers.
-Sometimes, situations arise that cause PEC to lose service from these suppliers, in turn causing PEC members to lose service because the electricity supplied to our lines is interrupted at its source.
-Although not a direct result of damage to PEC’s lines, these situations still cause outages.
-PEC works closely with its power suppliers to minimize these occurrences.
+The electricity we distribute to our members is purchased from wholesale power providers.
+Sometimes, situations arise that cause PEC to lose service from these suppliers, in turn causing our members to lose service because the electricity supplied to our lines is interrupted at its source.
+Although not a direct result of damage to our lines, these situations still cause outages.
+We work closely with our power suppliers to minimize these occurrences.

-Why isn’t the outage in my area mentioned on Facebook or Twitter?
+Why isn’t the outage in my area mentioned on social media?

-Because our Facebook and Twitter pages are not tied to our outage reporting system and are not monitored 24/7, please report all outages by calling 888-883-3379 or via SmartHub.
+Our social media profiles are not tied to our outage reporting system and are not continuously monitored.
+If you experience an outage, please report it by calling 888-883-3379 or via SmartHub.

 While even one of our members without power is a problem we take very seriously, to avoid posting information on our social media pages that is not relevant to the majority of our members, in most cases we try to post only information about outages that affect about one percent (2,500) of our active accounts for at least 30 minutes.

-Pole-top fires can occur when moisture in the air combines with dust and dirt built up on power lines or insulators (used to attach lines to wooden poles) and creates a path by which electricity can travel from lines to the wooden pole or cross arm they are attached to.
-This is known as “tracking.”
+Pole top fires can occur when moisture in the air combines with dust and dirt built up on power lines or insulators, which are used to attach lines to wooden poles.
+It creates a path by which electricity can travel from lines to the wooden pole or cross arm they are attached to and is known as “tracking.”

 When this happens, the pole or cross arm can heat up and catch fire.
-The fire damage or the resulting short circuit can cause an outage, as poles damaged by fire usually need to be replaced, or the line may need to be repaired.
-Drought and humid weather (without rain) contributes to the risk of pole top fires, and fog, light rain, or light, wet snow can provide the right conditions for pole-top fires to occur.
+The fire damage, or the resulting short circuit, can cause an outage.
+Poles damaged by fire usually need to be replaced, or the line may need to be repaired.
+Drought and humid weather without rain are common factors that contribute to the risk of pole top fires.
+Other conditions include fog, light rain, or light snow can provide the right conditions for pole top fires to occur.
 Insulators damaged by lightning or other issues may also cause a pole fire.

 What can I do to help prevent outages?

 One of the easiest ways members can help us increase the reliability of our electric distribution is to report trees growing near our lines and facilities.
-We appreciate the beauty and shade provided by trees, but tree branches growing too close to our overhead power lines can cause outages when they contact or fall on the lines, especially during severe weather such as high winds or ice storms.
+While everyone appreciates the beauty and shade provided by trees, but branches growing too close to our overhead power lines can cause outages when they contact or fall on the lines, especially during severe weather such as high winds or ice storms.

 Request tree-care service online or call us at 888-554-4732 between 8 a.m. and 5 p.m., Monday through Friday, and we will send a crew to trim the vegetation near our lines.
-Never trim trees around power lines yourself!
+You should never trim trees around power lines yourself!
 Working around high-voltage electric lines is dangerous and can have deadly consequences.

 The power is off at my location but the outage map says there are no current outages.
 How can that be?

-The power may be out at your home or business for a number of reasons, some of which may not be related to the cooperative.
+The power may be out at your home or business for a number of reasons.
 The online outage map only displays those outages likely to indicate an issue with the system and not an individual member’s location.
-If you experience an outage, please call our toll-free outage reporting system at 888-883-3379 or report your location via SmartHub to make sure we’re aware of your issue and dispatch a crew.
+If you experience an outage, please call our toll-free outage reporting system at 888-883-3379 or report your location via SmartHub to make sure we’re aware of your issue and dispatch a service crew.